 Materially the daily life in the residency is based on experimenting and exploring ways of post-fossil self-sufficiency in terms of food, energy, infrastructure, systems and materials.
 The residency is also building facilities in the village for wood work, a garden with several fruit and almond trees as well as a field near the local water stream for cultivation.

-This also means that life in the residency is materially different, requires more participation and is less comfortable than accommodation in a usual heavily fossil fuel dependent house.
+This also means that life in the residency is materially different, requires a bit more participation and can be less comfortable than the usual modern accommodation.
 For example fire wood for heating must be made in the winter manually and all grey water goes to the garden and thus use of chemical soaps and liquids is impossible.
-Different sustainable heating and other life supporting systems are constantly being developed and experimented.
+Different sorts of sustainable heating and other life supporting systems are constantly being developed and experimented.